anderslauri/eleutheria-gcp-iap/README.md

-# Open Identity Aware Proxy for Google Cloud
+# Open Identity Aware Proxy for Workloads on Google Cloud
-Authentication service/proxy, i.e. used by `nginx` or `traefik` in Kubernetes verifies JWT, issued by Google Cloud Platform, subject has membership of specified group in Google Workspace (or within project).
+Authentication service/proxy, i.e. used by `nginx` or `traefik` in Kubernetes.
+Verifies JWT, issued by Google Cloud Platform, subject has membership of specified group in Google Workspace (or within role in project).
 The following types of JWT are supported:

 - `ID-Token`
 - `Self Signed JWT`

 For more detailed information about ID-Token and Self Signed JWT, please reference [Google Cloud Token Types][Google Cloud Token Types].
 Authentication (inc. verification of integrity and validity of JWT) is done accordingly to the following steps.

-1. Signature verification through `JWKS`.
-Endpoint for `JWKS` is identified automatically given type of JWT.
+1. Signature verification through `JWK`.
+Endpoint for `JWK` is identified automatically given type of JWT.
 2. `iat` and `exp` claim verification.
 Please note.
 Allowed clock skew is 30 seconds, meaning, `iat - <30 seconds>` and `exp + <30 seconds>`.
-3. `aud` verification based on forwarded header of original requested url.
+3. `aud` verification based on forwarded header of original requested url (by /auth endpoint) .
-4. Membership query (in Google Workspace) given value of `gws.membership` annotation for matching ingress.
+4. Role `roles/iap.httpsResourceAccessor` is verified given email of JWT.
+Either directly as role binding in project or indirectly via membership in group in `Google Workspace`.

 `{1..3}` follow [JWT-verification as described by Google Cloud][JWT-Verification].

-## What about the name?
-What about it?
+This is an open source implementation of `Identity Aware Proxy` by Google.

-## Role bindings in Google Cloud
+## Required role bindings in Google Cloud

-Access is managed via role bindings in project where Google Service Account running the service is present.
+`roles/iap.httpsResourceAccessor` is required a role binding in project, either directly via email or indirect via membership in group in `Google Workspace`.
+Conditional expressions are supported given scope of `Identity Aware Proxy`.

 ## Forwarded Headers
-The following headers are required to complete integrity and signature validation of JWT and membership validation in Google Workspace group.
+The following headers are required for `/auth`-endpoint.

 ### Authentication
 One of `X-Forwarded-Authorization` or `X-Forwarded-Proxy-Authorization` must be present.
 If `X-Forwarded-Proxy-Authorization` is found `X-Forwarded-Authorization` is ignored.